Mike Oldfield: Early life

-Oldfield was born on 15 May 1953 in Reading, Berkshire, to Raymond Oldfield, a general practitioner, and Maureen (née Liston), an Irish woman.
-He has two elder siblings, sister Sally and brother Terence.
-When Oldfield was seven, his mother gave birth to a younger brother, David, who had Down syndrome and died in infancy.
-His mother was prescribed barbiturates, to which she became addicted.
-She had mental health problems and would spend much of the rest of her life in mental institutions, dying in early 1975, shortly after Oldfield had started writing Ommadawn.

-Oldfield attended Highlands Junior School, St. Edward's Preparatory School (still located in Tilehurst Road) and Presentation College (Bath Road), all in Reading.
-When he was thirteen, the family moved to Harold Wood, then in Essex, and Oldfield attended Hornchurch Grammar School where, having already displayed musical talent, he earned one GCE qualification in English.
+Michael Gordon Oldfield was born in Reading, Berkshire, on 15 May 1953, to Raymond Henry Oldfield (1923–2016), an English general practitioner, and Maureen (née Liston 1919-1975), an Irish nurse from Charleville, County Cork, who emigrated to England to pursue career in nursing.
+Oldfield has two elder siblings, sister Sally and brother Terence.
+In 1959, when Oldfield was six, his mother gave birth to a younger brother, David, who had Down syndrome.
+The parents dropped off David in an institution and lied to Mike, Sally and Terence that the baby had died in infancy.
+His mother was prescribed barbiturates, to which she became addicted, and developed mental health problems.
+She spent much of the rest of her life in mental institutions and died in early 1975, shortly after Oldfield had started writing Ommadawn.
+Oldfield attended Highlands Junior School, followed by St. Edward's Preparatory School and Presentation College, all in Reading.
+When he was thirteen, the family moved to Harold Wood, Essex, and Oldfield attended Hornchurch Grammar School where, having already displayed musical talent, he earned one GCE qualification in English.